Paxton Lynch: San Antonio Brahmas

 On April 5, 2023, the San Antonio Brahmas claimed Lynch off waivers from the Orlando Guardians.
+He played in two games for the Brahmas but did not record any statistics.
 He was not part of the roster after the 2024 UFL dispersal draft on January 15, 2024.

 Colorado Spartans

 On November 1, 2025, Lynch signed with the Colorado Spartans of the National Arena League.
+Lynch met Spartans owner Tony Thompson at Lynch’s son’s youth football practice.
+Thompson convinced him to join the Spartans for a contract reportedly worth a maximum of $600 per game.
+In his third game for the Spartans, Lynch suffered a season-ending injury, tearing the LCL in his right knee.